ibm-cloud-docs/cloud-object-storage/info/velero.md

 ### Configure Velero Server and Cloud Storage
 {: #velero-config-storage}

-1. In the Velero folder run the following to setup namespaces, RBAC, and other scaffolding<br/><br/>*The default namespace is `velero`.
-If you wish to create a custom namespace, see the instructions at [Run in custom namespace](https://heptio.github.io/velero/master/namespace.html){:new_window}*
+1. In the Velero folder, run the following to set up namespaces, RBAC, and other scaffolding<br/><br/>*The default namespace is `velero`.
+If you want to create a custom namespace, see the instructions at ['run in custom namespace'](https://heptio.github.io/velero/master/namespace.html){:new_window}*
     ```bash
     kubectl apply -f config/common/00-prereqs.yaml
     ```
     {: pre}
-    Output:

     ```bash
     customresourcedefinition.apiextensions.k8s.io/backups.velero.io created
     customresourcedefinition.apiextensions.k8s.io/schedules.velero.io created